cysouw/pandoc-ling/readme.md

 ::: {.ex formatGloss=true samePage=false}
 Completely superfluous preamble, but it works ...

 a.
-Mixing single line examples with interlinear examples.
-a.
-This is of course highly unusal.
-Just for this example, let's add some extra material in this example.

-a.
 | Dutch (Germanic) Note the grammaticality judgement!
 | ^^:–)^ Deze zin is (dit\ is&nbsp;test) nederlands.